 Alcohol in Pennsylvania is sold at state-owned Wine & Spirits shops, beer distributors and select supermarkets.
 There are numerous local retailers that are available to purchase alcohol nearby.

 Without question, you are always welcome to spend any or all of your summer with us.
-At Camp Out Mt.
-Nebo, we embrace the idea of camping out in the open—both in a literal sense and in a cultural sense.
+At Camp Out Poconos, we embrace the idea of camping out in the open, both in a literal sense and in a cultural sense.
 We invite you to always be open and authentic.
 Who you are deserves to be celebrated and valued.
-Those who compromise the safety, well-being, and inclusivity of Camp Out Mt.
-Nebo and our community are the only ones unwelcome.
+Those who compromise the safety, well-being, and inclusivity of Camp Out Poconos and our community are the only ones unwelcome.